dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #1 StructureType correction.md

     /// Gets the structured type's <see cref="Vulkan.StructureType"/> enum value.
     /// </summary>
     /// <remarks>
-    /// Retrieving the <see cref="Vulkan.StructureType"/> also ensures it is set to the correct value.
+    /// Retrieving the <see cref="Vulkan.StructureType"/> also ensures it is set to the correct value (if any).
     /// </remarks>
     StructureType StructureType();
 }